 Do your best.
 Ask Questions.
 Proceed with a sense of diligence and attention to security.

-The following infographic gives a helpful visual outline of security ‘checkpoints’ for all of us to be aware of as we continue to face many adversaries on the path of cybersecurity.
+The following infographic provides a helpful visual outline of security ‘checkpoints’ that we should all be aware of as we continue to face many adversaries on the path of cybersecurity.

 Mobile Device Best Practices Guide, National Security Agency.